yonaskolb/Mint/README.md

 - ✅ use **different versions** of a package side by side
 - ✅ easily run the **latest** version of a package
 - ✅ distribute your own packages **without recipes and formulas**
+- ✅ specify a list of versioned packages in a **Mintfile** for easy use

 Homebrew is a popular method of distributing Swift executables, but that requires creating a formula and then maintaining that formula.
 Running specific versions of homebrew installations can also be tricky as only one global version is installed at any one time.
 Mint installs your package via SPM and lets you run multiple versions of that package, which are globally installed and cached on demand.